AMOLFResonantNanophotonics/PyRAMIDS/README.md

 PyRAMIDS follows a layered folder implementation architecture consisting of **Core**, **Util**, and **Use** modules.

 - The **Core** module contains low-level mathematical implementations (S-matrix, Green functions, LDOS integrands, radiation kernels) and provides direct access for advanced users who wish to inspect, modify, or extend the formalism.
+However, for routine use these routines are not directly addressed.
-- The **Util** module contains argument checking, coordinate rewrapping, visualization, and optimization utilities used by high-level interfaces.
+- The **Util** module contains routines for argument checking, coordinate rewrapping, visualization, and optimization utilities used by high-level interfaces.
-- The **Use** module provides high-level, user-facing interfaces for standard simulation workflows, including coordinate handling, validation, and convenience wrappers.
+- The **Use** module provides high-level, user-facing interfaces for standard simulation workflows, including coordinate handling, validation, and convenient wrapper routines.
+For routine usecases, users interact with the **Core** routines only via the **Use** module wrappers.
-- The **Core** module uses a slab-centric representation; in the **Use** layer, users interact with global stack coordinates.
+- The **Core** module uses a slab-centric representation; via the **Use** layer, users interact with global stack coordinates.

 > **For a more detailed description of the code architecture, folder structure, and the roles of the different Python files, see [Manual.pdf](Manual.pdf).**